lingfish/proxmox-grapple/README.md

 * `GRAPPLE_ALL_ARGS`

 These can then be used in your config as you see fit.
+Note you'll need to use `shell` mode, or use binaries that can read/expand/interpolate environment variables for you.

 An example: